Lifailon/Web-GPT-to-Code/README.md

 # GPT-to-Code

-Integrating free Web version of Chat GPT to PowerShell code.
+Integrating free Web version of ChatGPT to PowerShell code.
 The modules based on **Selenium (without using API)**.

-Currently, modules for working with **Yandex GPT** and **Phind** have been released.
-Phind only works in window mode.
-Currently looking for the most stable service.
+Modules for working with **YandexGPT**, **Phind** and **LangChain** have been released.
+YaGPT has a probability of triggering captcha, Phind only works in window mode.
+Reading the contents of LangChain responses is done from Trace.

-Parameters:
+### Parameters:

-- `Windows` - launches a browser window
+- `Windows` - launches a browser window;
-- `Minimize` - minimizes the browser after startup
+- `Minimize` - minimizes the browser after startup;
-- `OnlyCode` - gives the response in code format only
+- `OnlyCode` - gives the response in code format only.
+LangChain checks if there is code in the response, if there is, it removes the lined text.
+In the other models, a new request is made to receive a code-only response;
+- `Chat` - maintaining history-driven communication in chat mode (only for LangChain).

+### Install

 To install all dependencies (browser Chromium and drivers latest version), use the command for deployment:
 ```PowerShell